Tiendil/tiendil-org-content/content/posts/2024-029-ai-notes-2024-generative-knowledge-base/en.md

 That’s why I won’t write much about this concept.

-Oversimplifying, disruptive technology changes the game's rules on the market rather than giving an advantage within the established rules.
+In simple terms, disruptive technology changes the game's rules on the market rather than giving an advantage within the established rules.
 Accordingly, such a technology creates new markets and kills old ones.
 An excellent example of a disruptive technology would be digital photography, which “killed” Kodak and the film mass market.

 There are different ways to highlight the technologies that help AI to disrupt everything around it.